Inedo/inedo-docs/Content/proget/api/sca/projects/get.md

 ## HTTP Response Specification

-A successful (`200`) response body will contain a [ProjectInfo Object](/docs/proget/api/sca#projectinfo-object) object.
+A successful (`200`) response body will contain a [ProjectInfo](/docs/proget/api/sca#projectinfo-object) object.
 For example, to getting project `myProject`, the request would return this:

 ```json
 GET /api/sca/projects?project=myProject